Equity Impact Investments: Transforming Communities

 Equity Impact Investments, led by New Growth Innovation Network, with support from the U.S. Economic Development Administration (EDA), Local Initiatives Support Corporation (LISC), International Economic Development Council (IEDC) and HBCU Community Development Action Coalition (CDAC) offers tailor-made training and in-depth localized partnership support to:

-Through the Capacity Building and Partnership Assistance, you’ll earn a certificate of completion and unlock specialized resources, guidance, and valuable connections for your community.
+After completion of the program, participants earn a certificate of completion and unlock specialized resources, guidance, and valuable connections for their community.

 About Equity Impact Investments